veganprimate/CotCPort/README.md

     └── Content/
         └── Paks/
 ```
-The goal is that the files from the archive should readily **merge into** the existing `Octopath_Traveler0` folder.
-Do not accidentally create an extra nested folder such as:
+The files from the archive readily **merge into** the existing `Octopath_Traveler0` folder.
+Extract them into `OCTOPATH TRAVELER 0/`, see the sections **below** for details on where to find this folder depending on your platform and what to look out for.

+Do **not** accidentally create an **extra nested folder** such as:
 ```
 Octopath_Traveler0/Octopath_Traveler0/...
 ```
-or:
+or
 ```
 Octopath_Traveler0/CotCPort_Base/Octopath_Traveler0/...
 ```
 The **final** game folder layout should be **roughly** like this:
 ```
 Octopath_Traveler0/
-└── Binaries/
+├── Binaries/
-    └── Win64/
+│   └── Win64/
-        ├── Octopath_Traveler0-Win64-Shipping.exe
+│       ├── Octopath_Traveler0-Win64-Shipping.exe
-        ├── (+other non-mod files)
+│       ├── (+other non-mod files)
-        ├── dwmapi.dll
+│       ├── dwmapi.dll
-        ├── OT0KingshipLoader.dll
+│       ├── OT0KingshipLoader.dll
-        ├── libwinpthread-1.dll
+│       ├── libwinpthread-1.dll
-        ├── (+MinGW DLLs if needed)
+│       ├── (+extra MinGW DLLs if needed)
-        ├── KingshipConfig/
+│       ├── KingshipConfig/
-            └── (DLL mod .ini config files)
+│       │   └── (DLL mod .ini config files)
-        └── KingshipMods/
+│       └── KingshipMods/
-            └── (DLL mods)
+│           └── (DLL mods)
 └── Content/
     └── Paks/
         ├── pakchunk0-[your platform].pak
         └── (pak mods)
 ```

-For more details on the files within both archives, see the section "Layout of the archives" in the release notes for [v1.1.0-pre](https://github.com/veganprimate/CotCPort/releases/tag/v1.1.0-pre).
+_For more details on the files within both archives, see the section **Layout of the archives** in the release notes for [v1.1.0-pre](https://github.com/veganprimate/CotCPort/releases/tag/v1.1.0-pre)._

 Installation may require you to **replace** a number of DLLs under `Binaries/Win64/`, please also ensure `CotCPort_notex_p.pak` from v1.0.0 of the CotCPort is **removed** from `Content/Paks/` before starting the game as `CotCPort_DataBase_p.pak` is supposed replace it but due to differing filenames, won't do that on its own.